HakamShams/Synthetic_Multivariate_Anomalies/README.md

 ### Acknowledgments

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Collaborative Research Centre SFB 1502/1–2022 - [DETECT](https://sfb1502.de/) - [D05](https://sfb1502.de/projects/cluster-d/d05) and by the Federal Ministry of Education and Research (BMBF) under grant no. 01IS24075C RAINA.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Collaborative Research Centre SFB 1502/1–2022 - [DETECT](https://sfb1502.de/) - [D05](https://sfb1502.de/projects/cluster-d/d05) and by the Federal Ministry of Research, Technology, and Space under grant no. 01|S24075A-D [RAINA](https://raina-project.de/).

 The codebase was built upon the julia package [DataFarm](https://github.com/esa-esdl/DataFarm).
 We thank the authors for sharing their code.